pingswept/me30-website/content/_index.md

 # ME 30: Electronics & Controls I

-ME 30 is an course in electronics at Tufts University co-taught by Kristen Wendell and Brandon Stafford.
+ME 30 is an course in electronics at Tufts University co-taught by Kristen Wendell, Brandon Stafford, and Zosia Stafford.

 You're going to love it.